Q: Can you tell us a little bit about yourself?

 Q: What’s the work culture like at your company?

-A: The culture at 2000Archives is really collegial.
-We all take ownership of what we do, but we also help each other out when we need it.
-If I’m struggling with something, I mention it in the morning stand-up meeting and everyone tries to help.
-For example, when we needed to pick up materials in Dongdaemun, many people volunteered to go without asking.
-I think that kind of proactive attitude makes teamwork stronger.
-It’s not like someone is telling you what to do, but everyone finds something to do for themselves.
+A: The culture of 2000Archives is very proactive.
+It’s great how everyone takes the initiative in their own work and helps each other out when necessary.
+If I have any difficulties, I talk about them in the morning stand-up meeting and everyone tries to help.
+For example, when there was a need to pick up supplies in Dongdaemun, many people volunteered, saying, “I’ll go!” without asking.
+I think that proactive attitude makes teamwork stronger.
+It’s an atmosphere where everyone finds something to do on their own, rather than doing something because someone told them to do it.

 Q: What is a standup meeting?